Technigo/project-todos/README.md

 # Project Todos

-A todo list where the user can add tasks, delete them and a counter keeps track on how many todos you have left.
+A todo list where the user can add tasks, delete them and a counter that keeps track on how many todos you have left to complete.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+I used Store in Redux for this project and styled components for styling.

 ## View it live